riogroup/SORA_docs/docs/core/install.rst

 Functionalities
 ---------------

-With SORA the user can:
+With SORA (v0.2), among other more advanced tasks, the user can easely:

 #.
 Predict stellar occultations and obtain predictions maps;
 #.
-Check when the stellar occultation will happen for a given observer;
+Check when a stellar occultation will happen for a given observer;
 #.
-Determine the immersion and emersion times from an lightcurve;
+Analyse occultation light curves and determine the immersion and
+   emersion times for the event;
 #.
-Check the chords in the skyplane;
+Plot and check the chords in the skyplane;
 #.
-Fit a circle for events with less than 3 chords and determine the
+Fit a circle for events with less than 3 chords or an ellipse for
-   astrometrical position of the occulting object;
+   events with more chords;
 #.
-Fit an ellipse for events with more than 3 chords and determine the
-   apparent size and shape of the occulting body and its position;
+Determine the astrometric position of the occulting object, its
+   apparent size and projected shape.

 **All these steps can be found in our Jupyter-Notebooks Tutorials.**